Find out how the commercial mortgage application process works below:

 |7||A surveyor is instructed to compile a valuation report on the property.
 It will be comprehensive and may take longer than a residential valuation to complete, although we always push to speed this up for you.|

 |8||Your solicitor is instructed to carry out the legal work and satisfy all conditions.
 They will run through the terms of the agreement and ensure you fully understand the loan.
 Once satisfied, you will sign the formal offer and return it to the lender.
 It is important that your solicitor is familiar with the commercial mortgage process as inexperience here can slow progress significantly.|

 |9||Once this is done, the funds can be released, and the loan completed.|

 When taking out a commercial mortgage for the first time, many people use their experience of residential mortgages as a reference point.

 A commercial mortgage tends to take slightly longer its residential equivalent.
 Residential mortgages are usually heavily automated, with very little manual underwriting.
 Commercial mortgages are the opposite in this regard, with applications processed and agreed manually.
 Although this slows the process down, it does have major advantages.

-Every business can run in very different ways.
+Every business tends to run in its own unique way.
 Their finances and ways of doing things can be completely varied.
-Due to these dramatic differences, commercial mortgage underwriters have to be flexible and look at each application with an open mind.
+Due to these dramatic differences, commercial mortgage underwriters have to be flexible, and look at each application with an open mind.